yakir12/Fromage.jl/README.md

 If `start_xy` is not missing from the `LocalPreferences.toml` file, use it, otherwise the target will be detected in a large (half as large as the frame) window centered at the frame.

 In summary: `start_xy in runs.csv → center in calibs.csv → start_xy in LocalPreferences.toml → center of frame & large window_size`

+## Additional details
+`Fromage.jl` will attempt to retrieve EXIF metadata from the video files pertaining the date and time the video was recorded.
+This in turn is used to detemine the date and time of each run.
+If the station where the run occured is included either as an entry in the `LocalPreferences.toml` file or per row in the `runs.csv` file (in case the data comes from multiple stations), the elevation and azimuth of the sun at the time of the run are also calculated.